 I’ve yet to try accepting normal payments via Ebay to Tide but have been assured these work fine.
 Payments via the Ebay Partner Network (affiliates) work fine too.

-I added my Tide account to my Stripe payment gateway and it worked fine without any problems.
+I added my Tide account to a Stripe payment gateway and it worked fine without any problems.

 Apparently fine but I haven’t tested it.